Carrigan/interactive_art/modern_art/README.md

-# modern_art
+# modern-art

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to create modern art with the help of an Arduino.

 ## Usage